 Among other things, he will also be able to view the search terms his website is ranking for, which websites are linking to him as well as the text used in that link.

 As Rick doesn’t have time to monitor his website, I provide this service for him.
 I ensure that his website theme and plugins are kept up to date.
 This helps to ensure the smooth running of his website and keeps it secure (hackers often find their way in via outdated plugins).
-I also ensure that regular backups are taken of his website and that they are saved to a seperate account.
+I also ensure that his website has regular backups and that they are saved to a separate account.

 All, in all, Rick has found, the ordeal of updating his website less bothersome than he anticipated and it has lead to an increase in brand awareness and revenue.